dwrobel/flatcam/README.md

 - wip
 - getting rid of all the Options GUI and related functions as it is no longer supported
+- updated the UI in Geometry UI
+- optimized the order of the defaults storage declaration and the update of the Preferences GUI from the defaults

 3.11.2019